In Burkina Faso, we’re working on HIV prevention, treatment and care, supporting communities to respond to the HIV epidemic.

 - 2.2% of prisoners are living with HIV.

-- Only 21% of children living with HIV are on treatment
+- Only 29% of children living with HIV are on treatment.

-We worked with IPC in 2018 helping them provide funding and technical support to another 113 community-based organisations.
+We work with IPC, helping them provide funding and technical support to another 113 community-based organisations.

 Our collective efforts are working.
 In 2018, IPC reached an estimated 90% of sex workers, and 95% of men who have sex with men (MSM) in Burkina Faso.